in

 Yooyi and I in front of some Egyptian Art

-We started with the Egyptian art which is a quite big space, in the underground you’ll find some of the pyramid constructions, it will give you a scale of what the real thing is.
+We started with the Egyptian art, which is quite large.
+In the underground, you’ll find some of the pyramid constructions, which will give you a sense of scale for what the real thing is.
 It’s quite impressive.
-The upper levels will show you some of the famous art such as Sarcophagus, Papyrus, Wall writings and other famous Statues.
-I personnally really enjoy this section and was amazed at how advanced this civilation was before JC.
+The upper levels will show you some of the famous art, such as sarcophagi, papyrus, wall writings, and other famous statues.
+I personally really enjoy this section and am amazed at how advanced this civilization was before JC.

 French Paintings